gautam-in/shopping-cart-assignment/README.md

 for starting the angular application
 ```
-Move to my-cart folder then
+Move to my-cart folder and

 npm install
 npm run start